Selling a Mobile Home

 As far as advertising, use all the free ads you can run, the base newspaper, etc., then take out a small ad in the local paper.
 Take a picture of your home and go to your local Staples type store and let them help you put a brochure together.
 This should have a picture of you home and the features of your home on them.
 See if a base store or credit union will let you place your brochures at their waiting area.
 For safety reasons, always make sure appointments are made with potential buyers while both you and your husband are home.
 Let your neighbors know your home is for sale and when people are stopping by.
 Good Luck and thank you for your service to our country.

 My husband is a sales manger for Fleetwood Manufactured homes in Fruitland, ID.
 The company buys mobile homes from people.
 I don't know what the circumstances are or anything, but a simple phone call might help you.
 They might buy your home from you.
-You can call 1-800-821-0410 or you can call your own local Fleetwood Homes store or might even try any other manufactured homes company.
+You can call your own local Fleetwood Homes store or might even try any other manufactured homes company.